14 Machine Learning Interview Questions (+ Tips to Answer Them)

 How to answer: When addressing the question about the difference between deep learning, artificial intelligence (AI), and machine learning, consider structuring your answer in a reverse funnel, starting with the high-level concepts first:

-1. Start with a high-level definition: Begin by providing a concise, general explanation of each concept to set the context for your answer.
+1. Start with a high-level definition: Provide a concise, general explanation of each concept to set the context for your answer.

 2. Highlight the relationship between the concepts: Explain how deep learning and machine learning are subfields within the broader field of AI, emphasizing their interdependencies.